U-WISDOM/u-wisdom.github.io/pages/services.md

     caption: UWISDOM offices
 ---

-U-WISDOM provides bioinformatics services and resources to the U of Washington.
+UWISDOM provides bioinformatics services and resources to the U of Washington.
 We bring expertise in multi-omics, statistics, and machine learning to help you glean novel insights from your biological data.
 We offer assistance with experimental design, data analysis, and manuscript publication.
 Whether it is a one-time meeting or many years of collaboration, we are here for you!

 ## <a href="/services/data-analysis">Data analysis</a>